Domain wall competition in the Chern insulating regime of twisted bilayer graphene: Numerical Methods

 We restrict to substrates that vary only along $\mathbf{a}_\text{M}^{(1)}$ (Fig.~\ref{FigSchematic}), and use the resulting invariance under $\mathbf{a}_\text{M}^{(2)}$ lattice translations to focus on HF states that satisfy

 where the HF projector satisfies $\text{Tr}\,P(k_2)=7N_1$ (reflecting the $7$ filled bands) at $\nu=+3$, and $\tau,a,s$ are valley, band, and spin indices.
 This corresponds to DWs oriented parallel to $\mathbf{a}_\text{M}^{(2)}$.
-To avoid double-counting interactions, we subtract a constant projector corresponding to decoupled graphene layers at charge neutrality~\cite{Xie}, which requires us to retain all the remote bands to properly incorporate their screening effects~\cite{SupMat}.
-(We also explored other subtraction schemes~\cite{SupMat}.)
+To avoid double-counting interactions, we subtract a constant projector corresponding to decoupled graphene layers at charge neutrality~\cite{Xie}, which requires us to retain all the remote bands to properly incorporate their screening effects.
+(We also explored other subtraction schemes.)
 We determine the HF DW states self-consistently for different substrate configurations.
 We partition the system along $\mathbf{a}_\text{M}^{(1)}$ into equally sized left ($L$) and right ($R$) regions (Fig.~\ref{FigSchematic}).
-A convenient reference basis for HF simulations is furnished by the single-particle HF Wannier-Qi (HFWQ) states~\cite{Qi,Scaffidi,Regnault,QiPRX,Liu,bultinck2020mechanism,SupMat}.
+A convenient reference basis for HF simulations is furnished by the single-particle HF Wannier-Qi (HFWQ) states~\cite{Qi,Scaffidi,Regnault,QiPRX,Liu,bultinck2020mechanism}.
 These are strip wavefunctions maximally localized perpendicular to the DW, obtained by calculating the bulk HF Bloch orbitals and taking a 1D Fourier transform.
 We construct the initial HF projector from appropriate combinations of HFWQ states.
 We determine the nature of the converged HF solution by computing overlaps with the HFWQ orbitals.
-We focus on energetically favored fully spin-polarized states~\cite{SupMat}.
+We focus on energetically favored fully spin-polarized states.
+Further details of the Hamiltonian and numerical modeling can be found in App.~\ref{SecAppContinuum}--\ref{SecAppHFWQ}.